-When I first made ogórki kiszone (cucumber preserved in brine), my friend, Chris who used to write a blog called Kielbasa Stories, suggested that I try making Ogórkowa, a well known soup made with these natural Polish pickles.
+When I first made ogórki kiszone (cucumber preserved in brine), my friend, Chris who used to write a blog called Kielbasa Stories, suggested that I try making Ogórkowa, a well-known soup in Poland (and Lithuania) made with these natural Polish pickles.

-While well knows in Poland, Ogórkowa can be found in Polish markets or delis in other countries, but is not something widely known in the United States.
+While well knows in Poland, Ogórkowa or Zupa Ogórkowa can be found in Polish markets or delis in other countries, but is not something widely known in the United States.
+I do suspect that my sister, who had a passion for pickle sandwiches as a child, will love this soup.

 The thought of a pickle soup seemed unusual to me, but no more unusual that horseradish soup or mustard soup, both of which are now part of my soup lineup.